vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 46 Harle 1986, 301:

-All the principal images of the Brahmanical pantheon are represented in South India during the Col.a period.
+All the principal images of the Brahmanical pantheon are represented in South India during the Coḷa period.
 There is a particular predilection for Bhikṣāṭana, Siva as the ´ naked young ascetic, and for Siva as Daks ´ .iṇāmūrti, the expounder of yoga, music and the śāstras, who is always, where possible, facing south (dakṣiṇa means ‘south’, and although there is no very convincing explanation of the name, it may account in part for the popularity of this image in South India).

 47 Mayamata 19.39–40 (Translation Bruno Dagens):